 Wood River Women's Foundation Has:

-- Awarded more than $2 million dollars through more than 100 grants to nonprofit organizations across our community in an array of areas including Arts, Education, Environment, Health & Recreation and Social Services.
+- Awarded nearly $3 million dollars through more than 100 grants to nonprofit organizations across our community in an array of areas including Arts, Education, Environment, Health & Recreation and Social Services.

 - Launched an Endowment Fund in 2017 to ensure sustainability well into the future.